benjaminjamesweb/AWS-Project/README.md

 *2.2 Scope*

-Games will very very simple multiple choice games (basically, fun quizzes with animated gifs).
+Games will be very simple multiple choice quizes.
 Each game (quiz) will be three questions long.
 I will implement at least 5 games, which will all be playable at three proficiency levels (A1, A2, B1).

 <br>